fuwaneko/node-protobuf/README.md

 **Protobuf.Parse(buffer, schema)**

 Parses Buffer (or UInt8Array for example, just anything that is binary data array) according to schema and returns plain object.
+If first argument isn't a Buffer, throws an exception.
+If Buffer is malformed (i.e. not a Protobuf), throws an exception.